arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 |       23       |    SPI1 SCK    |           SPI1_CK            |        J2-38         |   SPI 1 CK    |
 |       24       |    SPI1 CE     |           SPI1_CS            |        J2-36         |   SPI 1 CS    |

+Additionally, the __GPIO pins - 19, 21, 23, 24, and 26__ - on the 40-pin connector become operational with the application of a specific Device Tree Source (DTS) layer.
+For detailed information on configuring this DTS layer, please refer to the [Device Tree Blob (DTB) Overlays](#understanding-device-tree-blobs-dtb-overlays) section.

 Please, refer to the [board pinout section](#pinout) of the user manual to find them on the board.

 #### Using Linux